manucouto1/framework3/docs/api/index.md

 icon: material/bookshelf
 ---

-# Framework3 API Documentation
+# LabChain API Documentation

-Welcome to the API documentation for Framework3.
-This comprehensive guide details the modules, classes, and functions that form the backbone of Framework3, enabling you to build, extend, and customize ML experimentation workflows efficiently.
+Welcome to the API documentation for LabChain.
+This comprehensive guide details the modules, classes, and functions that form the backbone of LabChain, enabling you to build, extend, and customize ML experimentation workflows efficiently.

 ---